MohaKhalili/MyPy_TinyCodes/README.md

 This is a repository of my Python codes I've written for the "Introduction to Programming Using Python" course at edx.

-This course has been launched by the University of Texas at Arlington [(UTArlingtonX: CSE1309x).](https://courses.edx.org/courses/course-v1:UTArlingtonX+CSE1309x+1T2018/course/)
+This course has been launched by the University of Texas at Arlington ([UTArlingtonX: CSE1309x](https://courses.edx.org/courses/course-v1:UTArlingtonX+CSE1309x+1T2018/course/))

 ## Course refrences